scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

-Targeting a creature in range you can see you cause their wounds to reopen.
-The creature makes a Stamina save against your spellcasting roll.
-On failure they take 1 wound die in damage, or 3 wound dice if they have missing wounds.
+Force open the wounds of a creature in range you can see.
+Make a spellcasting roll against the creatures stamina save.
+On success they take 1 wound die in death damage, or 3 wound dice if they have already taken damage.

 You may target an extra creature for every level cast above cantrip.